WeblateOrg/weblate/docs/user/files.rst

 .. note::

-    The available options might be limited by :ref:`privileges`.
+    What options are available might be limited by :ref:`privileges`.

 .. _download: